MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/deploy/install/prerequisites-for-installing-sites.md

 - [Microsoft Store for Business](../../../../apps/deploy-use/manage-apps-from-the-windows-store-for-business.md)
 - [Tenant attach](../../../../tenant-attach/device-sync-actions.md)

-The easiest method is to renew the Azure Active Directory tenant secret key.
+The easiest method is to renew the Microsoft Entra tenant secret key.
 For more information, see [Renew secret key](../configure/azure-services-wizard.md#bkmk_renew).

 Instead of renewing the secret key, remove and then recreate the connection to that service.